Ticket Deals and Free Days for The Exploratorium in San Francisco.

 What’s new?
 There are 150 brand new exhibits plus hundreds of beloved classics, new outdoor exhibits, a Bay Observatory, a bigger focus on tinkering and social psychology, and much more. –Exploratorium

-RESIDENT DISCOUNT: Exploratorium offers discount admission for Discount for Bay Area Residents — the museum is currently showing prices $20/adults (reg. $25), or $15/youth, student, senior, and teachers (reg. $19).
-NOTE: look for the link on the museum’s ticket page just under “General Admission.”
+RESIDENT DISCOUNT: Exploratorium offers discounted admission for for Bay Area Residents — the museum is currently showing the following admission prices for Bay Area residents.

 FREE DAYS: The Exploratorium new free days include: